pcdavies/CloudNativeMicroservicesDevOps/workshops/microservices-devops/CloudNative400.md

 ### **STEP 8**: Edit the UI Code

-- Now go back to Developer Cloud Service to obtain the URLs for the two microservices created in Labs 200 and 300.
-Click on **Deploy** in the console, and then right click on the name **AlphaOfficeREST** to copy the URL for the microservice.
+- Now go back to Application Container Cloud Service to obtain the URLs for the two microservices created in Labs 200 and 300.
+From the **Application Container service console**, right click on the **AlphaOfficeREST URL** to copy it.
 Save this URL, as you will use it later.

     ![](images/400/image060.png)

-- Right click on the name **JavaTwitterMicroservice** to copy the URL for this microservice.
+- Right click on the **JavaTwitterMicroservice URL** to copy it.
 Save this URL, as you will use it later.

     ![](images/400/image060.1.png)